-For the somehow initiated, cuffing season is the time of year when, according to Urban Dictionary, "People who would normally rather be single or promiscuous find themselves along with the rest of the world desiring to be 'cuffed' or tied down by a serious relationship."
+Cuffing season is the time of year when, according to Urban Dictionary, "People who would normally rather be single or promiscuous find themselves along with the rest of the world desiring to be 'cuffed' or tied down by a serious relationship."
 If you’re still wondering why it’s called cuffing, it’s a derivative of “handcuffing,” because you’re basically shackling yourself to another person for a season.
 (And they say romance is dead.)

-The duo crafted a cuffing season schedule and posted it to Instagram last year to keep you on track for finding a special someone to bunker down within time for holiday shenanigans.
-While the warmer months were all about fielding season (i.e. playing the field), October is all about weighing your more-serious options and keeping your swiping finger nice and toned.
+Before you get worried about having missed the cuffing season window, rest assured—you have time.
+The hosts of the Save The Date Show podcast, crafted a cuffing season schedule in 2018 to keep you on track for finding a special someone to bunker down within time for holiday shenanigans: While the warmer months were all about fielding season (i.e. playing the field), October is all about weighing your more-serious options and keeping your swiping finger nice and toned.
 The ramp up to Thanksgiving is when you want to be testing out your final lineup.
-And according to this schedule, cuffing season doesn't officially start until December, just as the holidays kick into full force.
+And according to this schedule, cuffing season doesn't officially start until December, just as the holidays kick into full force, they say.

 Loading More Posts...